-1. The person serving the process shall make proof of service thereof to the court promptly and in any event within the time during which the person served must respond to the process, but the failure to make proof of service does not affect the validity of the service.
+1. The person serving the process shall promptly make proof of service to the court and, in any event, within the time the person served, must respond.
+Still, the failure to make proof of service does not affect the validity of the service.

-2. When process has been served by a sheriff or deputy sheriff and return thereof is filed in the office of the court clerk, a copy of the return shall be sent by the court clerk to the plaintiff’s attorney within three (3) days after the return is filed.
-If service is made by a person other than a sheriff, deputy sheriff, or licensed process server, such person shall make affidavit thereof.
+2. When the process has been served by a sheriff or deputy sheriff, and the return thereof is filed in the office of the court clerk, a copy of the return shall be sent by the court clerk to the plaintiff’s attorney within three (3) days after the return is filed.
+If service is made by a person other than a sheriff, deputy sheriff, or licensed process server, such person shall make an affidavit.
 The return shall set forth the name of the person served and the date, place, and method of service.

-3. If service was by mail, the person mailing the summons and petition shall endorse on the copy of the summons or order of the court that is filed in the action the date and place of mailing and the date when service was receipted or service was rejected, and he shall attach to the copy of the summons or order a copy of the return receipt or returned envelope, if and when received by him, showing whether the mailing was accepted, refused, or otherwise returned.
-If the mailing was refused, the return shall also show the date and place of any subsequent mailing pursuant to paragraph 2 of subsection C of this section.
-When the summons and petition are mailed by the court clerk, the court clerk shall notify the plaintiff’s attorney within three (3) days after receipt of the returned card or envelope showing that the card or envelope has been received.
+3. If service was by mail, the person mailing the summons and petition shall endorse on the copy of the summons or order of the court filed in action the date and place of mailing and the date when service was receipted or service was rejected.
+He shall attach to the copy of the summons or order a copy of the return receipt or returned envelope if received by him, showing whether the mailing was accepted, refused, or otherwise returned.
+If the mailing was refused, the return should also show the date and place of subsequent mailing under paragraph 2 of this section’s subsection.
+When the court clerk mails the summons and petition, the court clerk shall notify the plaintiff’s attorney within three (3) days after receipt of the returned card or envelope showing that the card or envelope has been received.

 H. AMENDMENT.
-At any time in its discretion and upon such terms as it deems just, the court may allow any process or proof of service thereof to be amended, unless it clearly appears that material prejudice would result to the substantial rights of the party against whom the process issued.
+At any time in its discretion and upon such terms as it deems, the court may allow any process or proof of service thereof to be amended unless it appears that material prejudice would result in the party’s substantial rights against whom the process was issued.